agentmodels/agentmodels.org/index.md

 ### About this book

 This book describes and implements models of rational agents for (PO)MDPs and Reinforcement Learning.
-One motivation is to model human planning, including human cognitive biases and bounds.
+One motivation is to create richer models of human planning, which capture human biases and bounded rationality.

 Agents are implemented as differentiable functional programs in a probabilistic programming language based on Javascript.
 Agents plan by recursively simulating their future selves or by simulating their opponents in multi-agent games.
 Our agents and environments run directly in the browser and are easy to modify and extend.

 The book assumes basic programming experience but is otherwise self-contained.
-It includes short introductions to <a href="/chapters/3-agents-as-programs.html#planning_as">"planning as inference"</a>, [MDPs](/chapters/3a-mdp.html), [POMDPs](/chapters/3c-pomdp.html), [inverse reinforcement learning](/chapters/4-reasoning-about-agents.html), [hyperbolic discounting](/chapters/5a-time-inconsistency.html), [myopic planning](/chapters/5c-myopic.html), and [multi-agent planning](/chapters/multi-agent,html).
+It includes short introductions to <a href="/chapters/3-agents-as-programs.html#planning_as">"planning as inference"</a>, [MDPs](/chapters/3a-mdp.html), [POMDPs](/chapters/3c-pomdp.html), [inverse reinforcement learning](/chapters/4-reasoning-about-agents.html), [hyperbolic discounting](/chapters/5a-time-inconsistency.html), [myopic planning](/chapters/5c-myopic.html), and [multi-agent planning](/chapters/multi-agent.html).

+For more information about this project, contact [Owain Evans](http://owainevans.github.io).